 If you do decide to do your salary/payroll calculations manually, you should track your all salaries paid along with the individual categories including gross and net salary, CPP, EI, Federal taxes etc. (a spreadsheet is probably the best way to go) as you will need to prepare T4s (and RL-1s in Quebec) at the end of the year.

-Another alternative is to use a free payroll calculator like the one provided by Help SME.com which provides better reporting and calculates Quebec and federal deductions all in one place.
+Another alternative is to use a free payroll calculator like the one provided by Quickbooks online which provides better reporting and calculates Quebec and federal deductions all in one place.
 Keep in mind that you will still have to maintain a detailed schedule of amounts paid.

-The manual method of calculating your payroll and deductions is best for small business owners who want to save money and have time (or a bookkeeper with time).
+The manual method of calculating your payroll and deductions is best for small business owners who want to save money and have extra time (or use a bookkeeper).

 2. Outsource to a Payroll Provider

-There are numerous payroll providers in Canada that you can outsource your payroll to.
+There are numerous payroll providers in Canada to whom you can outsource your payroll.
 This is particularly useful when you don’t have the time and/or are more comfortable having a more knowledgeable party take care of something that is somewhat technical in nature.
-The downside to outsourcing is that it is more expensive.
+The downside to outsourcing is that there is a cost associated with it.

 Some Canadian payroll providers are:

-ADPis perhaps the most well-known payroll provider in North America.
+ADP is a very well-known payroll provider in North America.
 They handle payroll of all sizes and have fairly reasonable pricing for small business with no setup fee.
-Each payroll run itself has a base fee of $11.50 with an additional cost for each employee of $1.00.
-Five employees, for example, would cost $16.50 per payroll period.

-All of the above services include reporting, remittance of deductions at source to the CRA and preparation of year end T4s and summaries.
-It is however important to clarify your requirements up front to ensure that all aspects of the payroll process are covered.
+All of the above services include reporting, remittance of deductions at source to the CRA and preparation of year end T4s and relevant summaries.
+As mentioned, the Quebec RL1 summary almost always has to be submitted manually by the business for which instructions and the reporting are provided by the payroll providers.
+It is important to clarify your requirements up front to ensure that all aspects of the payroll process are covered.

 3. Use Accounting Software

 If you want to keep your payroll in-house there are several payroll software that allow you do your own payroll, while simplifying the process significantly.
 In house software requires manual set up of employees and wage rates or salaries.
-Once set up, you just need to enter the salaries or hours and the software calculates the rest.
+Once set up, you would need to enter the salaries or hours and the software calculates the rest.
 Cheques can be printed directly from the software or interfaced with your current accounting software.
-It also compiles the data fo remittance and year end reports, however the business owner is responsible for ensuring that the reports and payments make it to the CRA on a timely basis.
-Some software options:
+It also compiles the data for remittance and year end reports, however the business owner is responsible for ensuring that the reports and payments make it to the CRA and RQ on a timely basis.
+Some software options are as follow:

 4. Hire an Accountant

 The final solution for employers and business owners is to hire an accountant to take care of all your payroll needs.
 This removes the hassle of having to deal with it yourself, particularly if you do not have an in house bookkeeper.
-Accountants will also ensure that all your filings and payments are kept up to date and ideally advise you about more complex payroll issues like taxable benefits etc. The downside is that accountants can be a little costlier than software or doing it yourself, however if you have an accountant already to take care of your other financial and tax needs, they will probably offer you a favourable price.
+Accountants will also ensure that all your filings and payments are kept up to date and ideally advise you about more complex payroll issues like taxable benefits etc. The downside is that accountants can be a little costlier than software or doing it yourself, however if you already have an accountant to take care of your other financial and tax needs, they will likely include it in their total package.